A Time to Keep: Response

+The play received four stars from the critic Elisabeth Mahoney of The Guardian.
+She described the play as "a spirit-lifting evening of playfully told local history".

 The future

 A Time to Keep was adapted for twenty actors and staged at LAMDA in autumn 2009 and then tour to the Lake District later that year.
-Directed by Penny Cherns.
-Musical Direction by Tim Laycock.
+It was directed by Penny Cherns with musical direction by Tim Laycock.
 It was performed by a group of second-year Drama students at Loughborough University.

 The play is published by Nick Hern Books. and is available for licensing.